zhmur/servicenow-guides/ServiceNow style guide.md

 ## Maintenance
 1. Put old item name to sc_cat_item.meta field in case of catalog item rename.
 If item was used in production at least once in last 3 months.
 For popular items consider keeping old name in the sc_cat_item.name for some time.
 So that users will have time to adapt.
-1. Never delete records, use archive instead.
+1. Never delete old records, use archive instead.

 ## Deployments
 1. Use batch update sets whenever possible.
 Even if you have only 2 update sets for productionizing, go ahead and select one of them as a parent.